SenecaOS/DogRegister/README.md

 📌 Overview

-Dog Register is a lightweight project for keeping records of dog ownership.
+Dog Register is a lightweight project written in swedish for keeping records of dog ownership.
 Whether you're managing a small kennel, a neighborhood registry, or just organizing pet data, this tool helps you:

 - 🐾 Track dogs and their owners